 Geotechnical Instrumentation and Vibration Monitoring

-Scott's responsibilities at Ivey include design and forensic analysis of HVAC, plumbing, fire protection and energy management systems.
-He performs site inspections, testing, research, product analysis, cost estimating and is responsible for writing reports and testifying in depositions, hearings and trials.
+Mr. Shreve joined Ivey Engineering in 2014.
+His primary responsibilities include forensic analysis of HVAC, plumbing, fire protection and energy management systems.
+He also performs site inspections, testing, research, product analysis and cost estimating, and is responsible for writing reports and testifying in depositions, hearings and trials.

 In recognition of Mr. Isaak’s professional standing, the Institute of Electrical & Electronic Engineers (IEEE), the world’s largest professional association for advancement of technology, certified him to the grade of Senior Member, a level only 9% of IEEE’s over 400,000 global members hold.
 Mr. Isaak is also an author of several industry standards published by TIA & ANSI/BICSI, whitepapers published by The Green Grid, and the Data Center Handbook published by John Wiley & Sons.